 And here’s a list of operating systems you can install on the Arduino:

 So, you’re decided?
 Great.
 Start by checking out how to live stream to YouTube with a Pi, or how about building a lightning cloud lamp with an Arduino?
 We’ve got an unofficial Raspberry Pi Beginner’s Guide that should prove helpful, and one for Arduino, too.

 WAIT!
 Why Choose At All?

-Actually, you can have the best of both worlds; the Pi may be a more complex Arduino, and the Arduino can’t nearly handle as much as the Pi – but have you considered using them together?
-This project – AlaMode – puts a stackable Arduino clone directly on top of the Pi, giving instant access to all the usual Arduino functions.
+Actually, you can have the best of both worlds; the Pi may be a more complex Arduino, and the Arduino can’t really handle as much as the Pi — but have you considered using them together?
+The – AlaMode project puts a stackable Arduino clone directly on top of the Pi, giving instant access to all the usual Arduino functions.

-Or if Python is more your thing, just plug your Arduino into the USB of your Pi and use this interface.
+Or if Python is more your thing, just plug your Arduino into the USB of your Pi and communicate with it directly.

 I hope you’re clearer on the differences between Arduino and Raspberry Pi now, and why one may be better than the other for a particular application.
 Show us some of your Arduino/Pi projects in the comments below!